OpenPonk/openponk/repository/DynaCASE-Roassal2.package/DCRTLineDecoration.class/README.md

-A DCRTAbstractLineDecoration is a handler of head or tail of a line.
+A DCRTLineDecoration is an abstract handler of head or tail of a line.

 Usage:
 	DCRTLineHead shape: DCRTEmptyArrow